aubreybmina/mission-5/ui/README.md

 To create a docker image of the project on your local desktop run the following scripts:

-1. On ui folder, change the proxy settings to http://api:9090".
+1. Inside the ui folder, change the proxy settings from "http://localhost:9090" to "http://api:9090" on the package.json file.

    ```sh
    "proxy": "http://api:9090"
    ```

-2. On your api's .env file, change MONGO_URL localhost to mongo
+2. Inside the ui folder, change the MONGO_URL from "mongodb://127.0.0.1:27017/db-name?" to "mongodb://mongo:27017/db-name?" on the .env file.

    ```sh
    MONGO_URL = 'mongodb://mongo:27017/db-name?'